ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis: Understanding Abstractive Captions with External Knowledge

-As illustrated in Figure \ref{fig:as2g_arch}, our method utilizes a Stable Diffusion-based backbone for news image generation.
-By taking advantage of prompt weighting and fine-tuning strategies, our approach aims to enhance both the image fidelity and prompt following capabilities over baseline models.
+As illustrated in Figure \ref{fig:as2g_arch}, {\s} utilizes a Stable Diffusion-based backbone for T2I generation.
+By taking advantage of prompt weighting and fine-tuning strategies, our approach aims to enhance both the image fidelity and prompt following capabilities over baselines.

-\paragraph{LLMs for Subject Conditioning} The key challenge in implementing subject conditioning is identifying which subjects/phrases to weigh positively.
+\paragraph*{LLMs for Subject Conditioning} The key challenge in implementing subject conditioning is identifying which subjects/phrases to weigh positively.
 To replace human guidance in the process of prompt weighting, we evaluate the use of LLMs in identifying salient subjects from sentences.
 Leveraging the commonsense reasoning abilities of LLMs, we utilize instruction-based prompting to extract salient subjects from each sentence.
 Subject identification is done in a zero-shot manner using only the prompt and the pre-trained world knowledge of LLMs.
 This process allows us to explicitly condition the input embeddings in an observable and explainable manner.
-Compared to other LLM-based grounding strategies such as \citep{Lian2023-qn}, \citep{Feng2023-eh} subject conditioning requires only single-stage prompting and also utilizes fewer tokens per generation.
-Additionally, we also compare different LLM architectures including both Commercial (GPT-4, GPT-3.5) and Open-source (Mixtral 7x8B, Orca-13B) models on this task.
+Compared to other LLM-based grounding strategies \cite{Lian2024-df, Feng2023-mk}, subject conditioning requires only single-stage prompting and also utilizes fewer tokens per generation.
+Additionally, we also compare different LLM architectures including both Commercial (GPT-4, GPT-3.5) and Open-source (Mixtral 8x7B, Orca Mini-13B) \cite{Jiang2024-ht, Mukherjee2023-ye} models on this task as described in Appendix Section \ref{sec:salient-subject-selection}.
 This comparative study helps us ascertain the types of models capable of producing high-quality subject weights.